asingh2kk/Delaney-Model/README.md

-# Delaney ML Project for Molecular Solubility Prediction
+# ML Project for Molecular Solubility Prediction

 ## Overview

-The Delaney ML Project is designed to predict the solubility of molecules, a crucial piece of information for chemists and biologists.
+This ML Project is designed to predict the solubility of molecules, a crucial piece of information for chemists and biologists.
 This machine learning model utilizes a unique dataset that includes various molecular properties to determine whether a molecule is soluble in water or different solvents.
-This README outlines the project structure, how to set it up, and how to use the code to make predictions.

 ## Project Structure